 Top to Bottom, the Saturation Shift set high and low.

 The Luminance Shift slider is a grayscale gradient with a black chip.
 Value range is 0-100%.
 Default value is 0%.
 Move the chip upwards (towards white) to increase the brightness level of the image.
 Move the chip down (toward black) to decrease the brightness level.

 Luminance Shift is a one-dimensional control because it just moves along the Luminance axis.
 Double-click the slider to reset its value.

 Here's some basic guidance and tips about working with the various color wheels:

 How Midtone/Gamma is calculated

-Our Midtone, or Gamma, control works in a unique way.
 The Midtone calculation protects changes in the Shadows and Highlights.
-In many other correction tools, when you shift the midtones, you also inadvertently lift the shadows and clip the highlights at extreme values.
+In many other correction tools, when shifting the midtones, it inadvertently lifts the shadows and clip the highlights at extreme values.

 At left, a regular gamma is typically clipped at its white and black points.
 At right, our Midtone calculation blends at either side of the gamma.

 Numeric Entry switch